jamzpb/my-contacts-app/README.md

 ### **1. API not running?**
 - Ensure `.NET SDK` is installed.
 - Check if another process is using the same port.
+- Run `dotnet build` to catch compilation errors.

 ### **2. Client app not loading?**
 - Run `npm install` to check for missing dependencies.
-- Ensure the `.env.production` file is correctly set.
+- Make sure NodeJS is installed

 ### **3. Deployment failing?**
 - Run `dotnet build` to catch compilation errors.